RSAT-doc/supp-material-publications/VarTools2019/Plants/README.md

 ## 1) Obtain ChIPseq peaks from literature

-> Deng et al (2015) Direct links between the vernalization response and other key traits of cereal crops.
-> Nature Communications volume 6, Article number: 5882 (2015)  (https://www.nature.com/articles/ncomms6882)

-In this work the authors describe the genomic targets of transcription factor VRN1 in barley (Hordeum vulgare), which they map to individual contigs of the 2012 reference genome (v1).
+In [1] the authors describe the genomic targets of transcription factor VRN1 in barley (Hordeum vulgare), which they map to individual contigs of the 2012 reference genome (v1) [2].

-> IBSC (2012) A physical, genetic and functional sequence assembly of the barley genome.
-Nature.
-491:711-16. doi:10.1038/nature11543

-The following supplementary files were downloaded:

-# peaks and neighbor genes
+The following supplementary files were downloaded, which contain peaks and neighbor genes:

 ncomms6882-s3.xlsx -> converted to ncomms6882-s3.bed with cut -f 2,3,4,8,9,12
 ncomms6882-s4.xlsx -> DE genes in RNAseq experiment (near peaks)